Floquet engineering of many-body states by the ponderomotive potential: Ponderomotive Potential

 The Lagrangian of a generic periodically driven system may be written as

-where $X$ is the collection of the fast degrees of freedom, $\phi$ is the slow one, $f \cos(\omega t)$ is the periodically driving force with frequency $\omega$, and $P(X,\phi)$ is the generalized polarization that the force couples to.
-Assuming the system is in a NESS, the central goal of this paper is to obtain an effective Lagrangian or Hamiltonian for the slow field $\phi$ with an energy cutoff $\omega$, whose ground/thermal state is a good approximation to the NESS.
+where $X$ is the collection of the fast degrees of freedom, $\phi$ is the slow one, $f \cos(\omega t)$ is the periodic driving force with frequency $\omega$, and $P(X,\phi)$ is the generalized polarization the force couples to.
+We assume that the driving term is slowly turned on, and that there is a bath (e.g., the phonons and the substrate) taking away any excessively generated heat so that the system is in a NESS.
+Note that in principle, the system should be described by a Keldysh path integral on the Keldysh time contour~\cite{Kadanoff.1962,Keldysh.1964, Kamenev.book, Altland.2010, Sieberer.2016}.
+However, the physics could be understood qualitatively with the plain Lagrangian.
+For notational simplicity, we use \equa{eqn:action} to represent the Keldysh action, and keep its full form in the appendices for curious readers.

+The central goal of this paper is to integrate out $X$ to obtain an effective Lagrangian or Hamiltonian for the slow field $\phi$ with an energy cutoff $\omega$, whose ground/thermal state is a good approximation to the NESS.
 This effective Lagrangian may be written as

-where $V_{\text{P}}$ is the static `Ponderomotive potential' and $F_{\text{P}}$ is the generalized Ponderomotive force for the slow field $\phi$, following the terminology of that for single particles.
-The $V_0$ is the equilibrium term irrelevant to the drive.
-Note that the Lagrangian in our convention has a sign difference to the text-book one such that a lower potential means lower $L$.
+where $V_{\text{P}}$ is the static `ponderomotive potential' and $F_{\text{P}}$ is the generalized ponderomotive force for the slow field $\phi$, following the terminology for single particles. $V_0$ is the equilibrium term irrelevant to the drive.
+Note that the Lagrangian in our convention has a sign difference to the text-book one such that a lower potential means lower Lagrangian.
 We expand $V_{\text{P}}$ in even powers of the driving force $f$:

-If the driving term has multiple frequencies with components $f_1(\omega_1)$, $f_2(\omega_2)$, ..., one just sums over all the combinations that give zero frequency.
-We start with a lemma:
+If the driving term has multiple frequencies with components $f_1(\omega_1)$, $f_2(\omega_2)$, ..., one just sums over all their products that combine to zero frequency.
+We start with a statement:

-\begin{lem} The coefficients in \equa{eqn:vp_expansion} are just the real parts of the retarded response functions of $P$ to $f$ for fixed $\phi$:
+The coefficients in \equa{eqn:vp_expansion} are just the real parts of the retarded response functions of $P$ to $f$ at fixed $\phi$ in equilibrium: